Ischia: Immigration

-Wines
+As of 2025, immigrants make up 9.5% of the population.

+Winemaking

 The island of Ischia is home to the eponymous Denominazione di origine controllata (DOC) that produces both red and white wines though white wines account for nearly 80% of the island's wine production.
 Vineyards planted within the 179 ha boundaries of the DOC tend to be on volcanic soils with high pumice, phosphorus and potassium content.

 The white wines of the island are composed primarily of Forastera (at least 65% according to DOC regulation) and Biancolella (up to 20%) with up to 15% of other local grape varieties such as Arilla and San Lunardo.
 Grapes are limited to a harvest yield of no more than 10 tonnes/ha with a finished minimum alcohol level of at least 11%.
 For wines labeled as Bianco Superiore, the yield is further restricted to a maximum of 8 tonnes/ha with a minimum alcohol level of 12%.
 Only certain subareas of the Ischia DOC can produce Bianco Superiore with the blend needing to contain 50% Forastera, 40% Biancolella and 10% San Lunardo.

 Red wines produced under the Ischia DOC are composed of 50% Guarnaccia, 40% Piedirosso (known under the local synonym of Per'e Palummo) and 10% Barbera.
 Like the white wines, red grapes destined for DOC production are limited to a harvest yield of no more than 10 tonnes/ha though the minimum finished alcohol level is higher at 11.5% ABV.

+In recent years, Ischia has also experienced a revival of artisanal distillation, complementing its long-established wine-making tradition.
+Local producers have focused on transforming island-grown citrus fruits, figs, carob pods and Mediterranean botanicals into spirits and liqueurs, with an emphasis on preserving traditional techniques and strengthening local agricultural supply chains.

+The revival of distilling has also contributed to the island's food and beverage tourism, with production facilities located within the historic village of Ischia Ponte, reflecting the historical relationship between agricultural production and the urban fabric of the island.